EleutherAI/math-lm/blog/main.md

 <img src="memorization.png" width="50%">

-We encourage other researchers to reproduce our analysis and investigate more reliable methods for detecting memorization.
+We open-source the tools we used for our analysis, and encourage other researchers to investigate other ways to detect and quantify the effects of memorization.

 ### Future directions
 Llemma is a pretrained base model; therefore, our evaluations are only a starting point for further research into the mathematical abilities of language models.
 To conclude, we note a few promising directions that Llemma might enable.